sveronneau/openstack-cli-scripts/README.md

 ## Generic OpenStack scripts

 1. Disable-Compute.sh
-  1. Disable the services of selected nova-compute node and evacutes the instances (shared storage required).
+  1. Disable the services of selected nova-compute node and evacuates the instances (shared storage required).

 1. Enable-Compute.sh
   1. Re-Enable a nova-compute node.